BBBalls/hillside_hermitage_archive/essays/Meaning Of The Heart.md

 ---
+title: Meaning Of The Heart
+author: Thaniyo Thero
-layout: page
+layout: post
 ---

-## Meaning Of The Heart

 By Thaniyo Thero

+---

 > **“What, friends, is the earth element?
 The earth element may be either internal or external.
 What is the internal earth element?
 Whatever internally, belonging to oneself, is solid, solidified, and appropriated; that is, head-hairs, body-hairs, nails, teeth, skin, flesh, sinews, bones, bone-marrow, kidneys, heart, liver, diaphragm, spleen, lungs, intestines, mesentery, contents of the stomach, feces, or whatever else internally, belonging to oneself, is solid, solidified, and appropriated: this is called the internal earth element.
 Now both the internal earth element and the external earth element are simply earth element.
 And that should be seen as it actually is with proper wisdom thus: ‘This is not mine, this I am not, this is not my self.’
 When one sees it thus as it actually is with proper wisdom, one becomes disenchanted with the earth element and makes the mind dispassionate toward the earth element.**\
 > **“Now there comes a time when the water element is disturbed and then the external earth element vanishes.
 When even this external earth element, great as it is, is seen to be impermanent, subject to destruction, disappearance, and changeˌ what of this body, which is appropriated by craving and lasts but a while?
 There can be no consideration of that as ‘I’ or ‘mine’ or ‘I am.’ “**